AnthonyMRodrigues/docsreactnative/docs/Troubleshooting.md

 #### Terminating a process on port 8081

-Run the following command on a Mac to find the id for the process that is listening on port 8081:
+Run the following command to find the id for the process that is listening on port 8081:

 ```
 $ sudo lsof -i :8081